pptx704/csv-bulk-email/index.md

 Run `bulkmail --help` to check if the package was installed in command line properly.

+Note: `pip` version is unstable at this moment.
+Use `python setup.py install` inside virtualenv explicitly instead of `pip install bulkmail`.

 # Usage

 The following demo csv database will be used all over this documentation.